althausLuca/anomaly-injection/MA/README.md

 extreme]

-### Followed by optional arguments
+### Followed by optional numerical arguments
--lenght int anomalyLength\
+-lenght anomalyLength\
--factor int anomalyfactor\
+-factor  anomalyfactor\
--n int  anomalyRepetitions
+-n   anomalyRepetitions\
+-index

 The default lenght is 10 and number of repertitions 1.
 The factor depends